anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter05.md

 <a name="5.5.8"></a>
 ### 5.5.8 Measurement

-As part of certification testing, following measurement would help for evaluating the badging:
+As part of Conformance testing, following measurement would help for evaluating the badging:

 * VNF type defined as part of *Chapter RM-02* and its profile used for testing.